HirakN/CookbookDB/README.md

 # MongoCB Chef Cookbook

 ## Description

-This repository is a chef cookbook for setting up a MongoDB instance.
+- This repository is a chef cookbook for setting up a MongoDB instance.
+- The VM OS is ubuntu 16.04.

 ## Prerequistes
-You will need to install:
 To begin, download the following programs and install them:

 [Virtual Box](https://www.virtualbox.org/wiki/Downloads)(5.2.6)